 Head to LiveCareer to explore other options in your field and your geographic area.

 Option 2: Find a Way to Make it Work

 On the other hand, some of the most fulfilling positions and most satisfying lifelong career stories begin with exactly this kind of struggle.
 If you decide not to jump ship, start with a plan.
 Identify your primary problem (e.g., the boss is unhappy with your work, the expectations you face are unreasonable, your coworkers have difficult personalities, etc.).
 Then develop a step-by-step road map to overcoming it.
 Set a goal, break the goal down into small actionable steps, and then take the quitting option out of your mind and off the table.

 In Either Case, Get Moving

 No matter which option you choose, LiveCareer can help.
-If you’re heading out, make use of resume building tools and job search tips that can give you a competitive edge as you look for new work.
-If you’re staying put, take advantage of advice and information that can help you get ahead, survive the toughest days and impress even the most demanding and unreasonable bosses.
+If you're heading out, make use of Resume Builder and Cover Letter Builder to get your application materials for new jobs in tip-top shape.
+If you're staying put, take advantage of advice and information that can help you get ahead, survive the toughest days and impress even the most demanding and unreasonable bosses.